 Be up to date

-Clean up your credit rating and save!
+Maximise your credit rating and save for a deposit.

-Whether you’re employed or self-employed, a clean credit history is always important and the bigger the deposit you have, the better your chances of being successful, the broader the range of mortgages available to you and potentially the lower the borrowing costs.
+Whether you’re employed or self-employed, a high credit history is always important and the bigger the deposit you have, the better your chances of being successful, the broader the range of mortgages available to you and potentially the lower the borrowing costs.

 A mortgage broker